 BEES WAX AND STEARIN

 A fantastic natural product.
-Bees build honeycombs for winter honey stores and nurseries for their fry.
-When the beekeeper harvest the honey, she takes care of the wax (whereby the diligent bees do more).
+Bees build honeycombs for winter honey storage and nurseries for their fry.
+When the beekeeper throws the honey, she takes care of the wax (whereby the diligent bees do more).

-Much good can be said about the beneficial properties of wax in skin ointments, wax candles, wood treatment agents and not least impregnation of fabric.
+Very good can be said about the beneficial properties of wax in skin ointments, wax candles, wood treatment agents and not least impregnation of fabric.
 Feel free to look around a bit on your own!
-In Bestedreng's bags, beeswax is used together with stearin, to make the fabric dirt and water repellent, but also to give stability to the bag.
-On top of all this, it has a wonderful scent.
+In Bestedreng's bags, beeswax is used together with wax, to make the fabric dirt and water repellent, but also to give stability to the bag.
+As a icing on the cake, it has a wonderful aroma.

 Stearin can be made from a variety of oils and fats.
 The most common is, unfortunately, palm oil (which brings a lot of bad things with it).
-Environmentally best is probably stearin made from animal fat, tallow, which is a residual product from slaughterhouses.
+Environmentally best is probably stearin made from animal fat, tallow, the wild is a residual product from slaughterhouses.

 It may not sound so romantic, but you should take advantage of leftovers.
 Stearin should not be confused with paraffin, which has similar properties, but is made from petroleum products.

 Whatever you need candles for, make sure it is Nordic Ecolabelled, which guarantees that it is a sensible environmental alternative.
 For the backpacks, and to light up the home, I use candles from Liljeholmens.
 They have many wise thoughts that can be read at liljeholmens.se !